Sign In Register

 Is Piedmont a Good Place to Live?

-Based on current data, Piedmont receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include affordable housing.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
-Piedmont offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Piedmont receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine, strong internet connectivity.
+Areas to be aware of include above-average unemployment, an elevated poverty rate, a high uninsured rate.
+Piedmont has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs